 That’s right.
 The key to making any piece of clothing look like it was custom-made for you is to visit your local tailor and request some alterations.
-Now, if your tailor is a master at his craft, you’ll probably get a fairly decent result if you go in blind with no knowledge of what to say or ask for.
-Usually, your tailor will be able to deliver with or without your ability to speak his language.
+Now, if your tailor is a master at his or her craft, you’ll probably get a fairly decent result if you go in blind with no knowledge of what to say or ask for.
+Usually, your tailor will be able to deliver with or without your ability to speak the language.
 However, if you want to get the best results every time, you might be better off familiarizing yourself with the occupational discourse, so you can ask for exactly what you want.
 Below, we’ve listed the most-used tailoring and alteration terms you need to know.
 With this information in tow, you’ll be able to take command of your closet once and for all.

 Problem: Jacket Sleeves Too Long

 Most off-the-rack suits sport sleeves that are too long, as it’s far easier to shorten a sleeve than it is to make it longer.
 For an ideal, modern look, you’ll want your sleeves to hit just above your shirt cuff (¼” – ½” inch above) while your arms are resting at your sides.

 Bring Up: Generally, to “bring up” means to shorten a length of a garment.